-Credit reports contain information about your bill payment history, loans, current debt, and other financial information.
+Credit reports list your bill payment history, loans, current debt, and other financial information.
 They show where you work and live and whether you've been sued, arrested, or filed for bankruptcy.

-Credit reports help lenders decide whether or not to extend you credit or approve a loan, and what interest rate they will charge you.
-Prospective employers, insurers, and rental property owners may also look at your credit report.
+Credit reports help lenders decide if they'll give you credit or approve a loan.
+The reports also help determine what interest rate they will charge you.
+Employers, insurers, and rental property owners may also look at your credit report.
 You won't know which credit report a creditor or employer will use to check your credit.

-It's important to check your credit report regularly to ensure that your personal information and financial accounts are being accurately reported and that no fraudulent accounts have been opened in your name.
+It's important to check your credit reports regularly to make sure that your personal and financial information is accurate.
+It also helps to make sure nobody's opened fraudulent accounts in your name.
 If you find errors on your credit report, take steps to have them corrected.

 Online: Visit AnnualCreditReport.com